Azure/aks-engine/CONTRIBUTING.md

 A milestone (and hence release) is considered done when all outstanding issues/PRs have been closed or moved to another milestone.

 ## Issues
-Issues are used as the primary method for tracking anything to do with the aks-engine project.
+Issues are used as the primary method for tracking anything to do with the AKS Engine project.

 ### Issue Lifecycle
-The issue lifecycle is mainly driven by the core maintainers, but is good information for those contributing to aks-engine.
+The issue lifecycle is mainly driven by the core maintainers, but is good information for those contributing to AKS Engine.
 All issue types follow the same general lifecycle.
 Differences are noted below.
 1. Issue creation
 2. Triage
     - The maintainer in charge of triaging will apply the proper labels for the issue.
 This